Tech-at-DU/d3-tutorial/12-Pie-Charts/readme.md

 const margin = 40
 ```

 Note!
-It's probably best if width and height here match the sizes used on the svg element.
+It's probably best if the width and height here match the sizes used on the SVG element.

 ### Make a Scale